mmadej85/task-manager-spring-react/README.md

 # todo-list
-Example project to play with spring-boot, angular and all new fany js tools
+Example project to play with spring-boot, angular and all new fancy js tools